 To access it, it’s easy, find an element within the DevTools that uses a colour property, such as a paragraph with some colour styling added.
 Once there, within the styles on the DevTools, select the colour box styling on the element, and you’ll be able to use the colour picker to choose any the colour of a single pixel on the web page.
 Then, within the colour picker in the DevTools, use the toggle button to cycle through RGBA, HEX and HSLA codes for a colour.

 Forcing An Elements State

 When working with pages with interactive elements, such as buttons that when hovered over change colour, it can be awkward to monitor their state within the DevTools and change properties of the hover.
 Luckily, you can temporarily force the state of an element within the DevTools, which will allow you to work on the hovered state with ease.
 Just find an element, which has a hover state attached to it, and inspect it to load it up in the DevTools.

 Here, right-click on the element and select a state.
 I’ve used, hover and you can see within the browser window that it has added the hover class to the element and the navigation menu has appeared.
 Now, we can edit the hover state within the DevTools.

 Quick File Switching

 You can also use the DevTools Sources tab to view and modify the source your page is made up of.
-Typically, the sources tab contains a lot of files and it can get very confusing when working within their, luckily Chrome recognizes this and has included a feature that allows you to search and switch between sources files in a similar manner to the way you would in Sublime Text, by using ‘CMD + P’ on Mac or ‘CTRL + P’ on Windows.
+Typically, the sources tab contains a lot of files and it can get very confusing.
+Luckily Chrome recognises this and has included a feature that allows you to search and switch between sources files similarly to the way you would in Sublime Text, by using ‘CMD + P’ on Mac or ‘CTRL + P’ on Windows.

 You can also use the arrows keys to cycle through files of a similar name and use enter to select the highlighted file.